gasingh/furniture-style-classifier/README.md

 ## Story and Motivation
-The idea for the project emerged during a walk in London, during a weekend.
+The idea for the project emerged during a walk in London, during a weekend in October 2024.

 I was wandering around in the streets of London, and stumbled across a book outside a bookshop in a sale.
 It was a pictorial guide from the 1990s teaching people how to identify furniture styles.
 The book is meant as a concise resource for curators, furniture collectors, and connoisseurs, as well as students of history and decorative arts.
 The book provide one page descriptions and images for 36 styles ranging from 1600s to 1900s.
 Almost instantly, I was fascinated by the idea that if a person can be trained to read a book and learn to identify furniture styles, can an AI do it as well?